 Actions government is taking:

-- Delivering the first set of food parcels to clinically vulnerable people who have been advised to stay at home and do not have a local network of family and friends to drop off provisions.
+- Delivering food parcels to clinically vulnerable people who have been advised to stay at home and do not have a local network of family and friends to drop off provisions.

 - Relaxing laws allowing workers who have not taken all of their statutory annual leave entitlement due to the virus will be able to carry it over into the next two leave years.